Loose Women: Presenters

-Denise Welch and Carol McGiffin returned to the show after 5 years away on 7 June 2018 and 5 July 2018 respectively.
+Welch and McGiffin returned to the show after five years away, on 7 June 2018 and 5 July 2018, respectively.

 On 9 May 2019, Kéllé Bryan became a panellist after appearing as a guest on 12 April 2019.

-On 16 October 2019, it was confirmed that Linda Robson would return to the show after a twelve-month break due to her suffering from OCD.
-She returned as a panellist on 17 January 2020 after appearing as a guest on 10 January 2020.
+On 16 October 2019, it was confirmed that Linda Robson would return to the show after a twelve-month break, due to her suffering from OCD.
+She returned as a panellist on 17 January 2020, after appearing as a guest on 10 January.

 In February 2019, Brenda Edwards made guest appearances as a panellist to fill in for Robson.
 She was then brought in as a regular panelist in March that year.
-Linda returned in early 2020 and Edwards has since stayed on making weekly appearances.
+Robson returned in early 2020, and Edwards has since stayed on, making weekly appearances.

 On 30 November 2020, Andrea McLean announced she was to leave the show after 13 years so she could concentrate on her new venture, membership website This Girl Is On Fire.
 Her last show was on 16 December 2020.
 On 11 January 2021, it was announced that Charlene White would become a regular anchor presenter on the show, replacing McLean after her exit from the show in December 2020.

-On 3 January 2021, Saira Khan announced that she would be leaving Loose Women after 5 years with immediate effect and would not return in 2021.
+On 3 January 2021, Saira Khan announced that she would be leaving Loose Women after five years, with immediate effect, and would not return that year.
 She made her final appearance on 15 December 2020, and was replaced by Frankie Bridge in 2021.

 On 23 July 2021, it was confirmed that Sunetra Sarker and Katie Piper would become regular panellists on the show.
 On 7 September 2022, it was announced that Dame Kelly Holmes would join the show as a regular panellist.